Lumie Vitamin L vs Verilux HappyLight Alba: SAD Lamps Compared

 Footprint, Build Quality, and Portability Factor

 If desk space is premium, the Verilux HappyLight Alba is the obvious choice.
-Its circular, tablet-like design weighs just over a pound and blends seamlessly into tight workspaces or carry-on luggage.
+Its circular, tablet-like design weighs just over a pound and blends smoothly into tight workspaces or carry-on luggage.
 The stand is basic but highly functional.
 The Lumie Vitamin L is significantly larger, mimicking the size of an A4 sheet of paper.
 While slim, it demands more desktop real estate.
 However, the Lumie feels like a premium medical device, whereas the Verilux feels like lightweight consumer electronics.
 Lumie also allows both portrait and landscape orientation, offering slightly more placement flexibility.

 Frequently Asked Questions